History of Newport Pagnell services

-When the services opened they formed the headquarters of certain segments of the Forte business, and today Welcome Break's head office is only a few miles away in the nearby village.
+When the services opened they formed the headquarters of certain segments of the Forte business, and today Welcome Break's head office is only a few miles away in the nearby suburb.

-The southbound entry slip road has been particularly sharp since it opened, and consequently has seen a number of accidents, the most well-known occurring in September 2007 when a coach overturned, injuring 30 people.
+The southbound entry slip road has been particularly sharp since it opened, and consequently it has seen a number of accidents, the most notorious occurring in September 2007 when a coach overturned, injuring 30 people.
 (The BBC website has more details.)

 The first complaint about this road was made in 1960, by Motorway Services Ltd and then by Autocar Magazine, both claiming it was dangerous.

 Due to a lack of space and changes in demand, the services quickly moved away from fine dining.
 The café was a large, carpeted room with fixed wooden seating by formica-topped tables, overlooking the motorway.
 There was an Italian-tiled area by the servers and slot machines lined the narrow entrance.